Code of Conduct

 At the University of Akureyri, students are entitled to instruction and advice that is based on knowledge and skill.
 They are entitled to a minimum number of lectures and/or discussion sessions in each course and also that the total number of class periods be within reasonable limits and does not prevent independent learning.

-Students are entitled to respectful treatment and that their opinions be treated with consideration.
-An example of respectful treatment by teacher is when he/she instructs the student and corrects errors.
+Students are entitled to respectful treatment and to have their opinions treated with consideration.
+An example of respectful treatment by a teacher is when he/she instructs the student and corrects errors.

 Students are entitled to a course syllabus in the first class meeting of each course.
-Should a teacher not present a class syllabus at the first class meeting, students are encouraged to report this to the program coordinator or head of faculty.
-In each course, it is desirable that the head teacher reiterates to the students what they are expected to accomplish in each assignment and test.
+Should a teacher not present a class syllabus at the first class meeting, students are encouraged to report this to the Programme Coordinator or Head of Faculty.
+In each course, it is desirable that the supervising teacher reiterates to the students what they are expected to accomplish in each assignment and test.

 We serve the students' education through proper guidance, training and course assessment according to the highest standards of our academic subjects in terms of best practices.

-We ensure that our comments and feedback is fair and appropriate.
+We ensure that our comments and feedback are fair and appropriate.
 We meet our obligations towards students and keep marking and delivery time for assignments to a minimum.
-Delivery of marks from half term examinations is discussed in the Examination Rules.
+Delivery of marks from mid-term examinations is discussed in the Examination Rules.
 If there is any suspicion of student misconduct, we pursue each case in the appropriate manner.

 We maintain confidentiality regarding students' personal issues and show the utmost care wherever or whenever the issues of students are being discussed, whether orally or electronically.

 We do not discriminate between students.
-Bullying and harassment is never justifyable and we are alert to any signs of such behavior.
+Bullying and harassment is never justifiable and we are alert to any signs of such behaviour.
 We do not give preferential treatment based on personal connections.

 Teachers are entitled to respect and politeness, and that their reasonable requests be obeyed.